Build Process for SuiteApp Projects with Single Page Applications

 • Any script with the @NScriptType tag

-The results are saved in /src/FileCabinet/SuiteApps/<ApplicationID>/<SpaFolder> and they're ready to be deployed to the target NetSuite account.
+The results are saved in /src/FileCabinet/SuiteApps/<ApplicationID>/<SpaFolder> and are ready to be deployed to the target NetSuite account.
 This task also copies all asset files from /src/SuiteApps/<ApplicationID>/<SpaFolder> to /src/FileCabinet/SuiteApps/<ApplicationID>/<SpaFolder>.
 Any file in the SPA folder that is not a JavaScript or a TypeScript file is treated as an asset.

 npm run clean